sufka861/AB-test/README.md

 5. [x] Controllers – direct the functionality of the system6.
 6. [x] Services – contain the business logic of the system.
 7. [x] Data Base – MongoDB.
-8.[x]
-Checkout Our Api Documentation :
+8. [x] Checkout Our Api Documentation :
-9.[x] http calls logger - configured in the middleware directory, writes call logs inside logs folder, filename: http.log
-10. [x] error logs - configured in the middleware directory, writes call logs inside logs folder, filename: error.log. operates from the errorHandler middleware (info will follow)
+9. [x] http calls logger - configured in the middleware directory, writes call logs inside logs folder, filename: http.log 10.[x] error logs - configured in the middleware directory, writes call logs inside logs folder, filename: error.log. operates from the errorHandler middleware (info will follow)
 11.[x] error handler - consists of 3 parts:
    - express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
    - errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers
    - Custom Errors - in the errors' directory.
 Classes that extends Error class, with status and message to pass to the error handier at the end.
 More can be added if we need them.
-12. [x] body-validator- for controllers, when we want to validate if body was sent. if anybody was sent (no property validation at this point) will return true. else, will throw a custom error

 > **How to Use**
 * The system front end is done by the core team and will be fully integrated with the system on the next phase.
 The system can be checked by calls to the API as mentioned in the documentation can be done by the system end user.
 The following instructions regard the future implemented user interface.
 `Create AB Test Experiment:`
 1. Open Homepage.html.
 2. Go to "New Experiment"
 3. Fill all in the fields in the form: